California Employment Law: Everything You Need to Know

 Military family leave in California gives employees the right to take time off while a spouse is on leave from their deployment.

 California law requires employers to allow employees to take time off work while they are pregnant, disabled by childbirth, and other pregnancy related conditions.

 Meals and Breaks

 California law requires employers to provide their employees with a meal break of no less than 30 minutes when they work more than five consecutive hours and more than six in the motion picture industry.
 In the event the employee is not allowed to leave during the 30 minute period, the period is to be counted as hours worked and has to be paid at the employee's normal rate of pay.
 State law only allows employers to provide an "on duty" meal break when the work prevents the employee from being relieved of their duty, and if there's a written agreement between the employer and employee.

 A rest period is not required for employees who total work time for the day is less than 3 1/2 hours.

 If an employee is laid off or loses their job under circumstances that they had no fault in causing, they may qualify for unemployment benefits.
 These benefits pay a percentage of the previous earnings for up to 26 weeks while the employee seeks a new job.

 An employee can extend their health insurance coverage through COBRA or can purchase a policy through the ACA exchange as job loss is a qualifying event to get health insurance outside of the enrollment period.

 If you need help with California employment law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.